 The True Confessions of Charlotte Doyle tells the story of an ocean voyage of unimaginable consequences… Not every thirteen-year-old girl is accused of murder, brought to trial, and found guilty.
 But I was just such a girl, and my story is worth relating even if it did happen years ago.
 Be warned, however: If strong ideas and action offend you, read no more.
 Find another companion to share your idle hours.
 For my part I intend to tell the truth as I lived it.

-I don’t remember the first time I read this book, but I do know that it is awesome.
+I don’t remember the first time I read The True Confessions of Charlotte Doyle, but I do know that it is awesome.
 Along with The Witch of Blackbird Pond, this was one of my favorite books to read when I was younger.
 It still holds a hallowed place on my shelf.
 I learned so much about how ships worked in the 1800s because of this book.
 I loved the idea of a girl just completely throwing away society’s expectations and going to live on a ship.

 The captain was a great villain – charming yet realistic, and yet absolutely awful.
 And he was defeated so soundly that it made the book that much more thrilling to read.
 Zachariah was wonderful and a great mentor, but still human.
 The characters were all incredibly human, and I think that’s what brought me back to this book time and time again.

 I’m not sure how I missed this bit of information, but Avi is a pen name for Edward Irving Wortis.
 I always assumed this book was written by a woman, for some reason.

 “A sailor chooses the wind that takes the ship from a safe port.
 Ah, yes, but once you’re abroad, as you have seen, winds have a mind of their own.
 Be careful, Charlotte, careful of the wind you choose.”